-The Governance Structure and Authorities for the CoC's HMIS are prescribed by federal statues and HUD regulations that can be accessed at https://www.hudexchange.info/resource/1491/hmistools-governance-structure-steering-committee/ -regulations -and -notices/.
+The Governance Structure and Authorities for the CoC's HMIS are prescribed by federal statues and HUD regulations that can be accessed by clicking on this link to access the HUD Exchange website.
 The HMIS is used to aggregate data about the extent and nature of homelessness over time; produce an unduplicated count of homeless persons; understand patterns of service use; and measure the effectiveness of homeless assistance projects and programs.
 Data produced is used for planning and education.